-The objective of this studentship programme is to provide students with the opportunity to conduct a small translational biomedical-based cancer research project (see section 2.3 for more information) in an experienced research laboratory or virtually, with the support and training provided by experienced researchers.
+The objective of this studentship programme is to provide students with the opportunity to conduct a short translational biomedical-based cancer research project (see section 2.3 for more information) in an experienced research group or virtually, with the support and training provided by experienced researchers.
 Upon completion of the project, the students will gain both practical research experience and an insight into the biomedical cancer research environment.

-Following the completion of the studentship, the student is required to provide the Irish Cancer Society with a written scientific report and a financial report from the finance office of their host institution.
+Following the completion of the studentship, the student is required to provide the Irish Cancer Society with a written scientific report and a financial report.
+The financial report must be completed by the designated research finance office of the host institution.